ubernostrum/django-registration/docs/faq.rst

-   * ``django-registration`` does not attempt to generate or store passwords, and does not transmit credentials which could be used to log in (the only "credential" ever sent out by ``django-registration`` is an activation key used in the default two-step workflow, and that key can only be used to make an account active; it cannot be used to log in).
+   * ``django-registration`` does not attempt to generate or store passwords, and does not transmit credentials which could be used to log in (the only "credential" ever sent out by ``django-registration`` is an activation key used in the two-step activation workflows, and that key can only be used to make an account active; it cannot be used to log in).

    * ``django-registration`` works with Django's own security features